hartwigmedical/actin/algo/README.md

 WARN_ON_PASS | indicates that a warning should be displayed in case of PASS and resolves to PASS_BUT_WARN

 Some rules require 1 ("X") or 2 ("X" and "Y") additional configuration parameter(s) that can be set to match the requirements of each trial.
-Also, note that some inclusion and exclusion criteria can be mapped to rules that are currently explicitly set to PASS or explicitly ignored.
+Also, note that some inclusion and exclusion criteria can be mapped to rules that are currently explicitly set to PASS or explicitly won't be evaluated.

 The following rules are available: